Events

 Conferences and workshops

-The Center organizes conferences and workshops, held at ASU and in Washington, DC, at New America and in other venues.
+The FSI organizes conferences and workshops, held at ASU and in Washington, DC, at New America and in other venues.
 These events have focused on a variety of issues including moral injury, global special operations, civilian protections during conflict, biosecurity, shifts in the practice and impact of war, the Syrian conflict, new and emerging methods of human rights documentation and analysis, and cybersecurity.

 Community outreach